Making a Report

 Reporting to the Police

-Students and employees are encouraged to report sexual assault and relationship violence not only to a Title IX Coordinator/Deputy Coordinator, or the Department of Public Safety, but also to local law enforcement authorities.
-The Department of Public Safety and/or the VASE Coordinator will assist anyone wishing to file a criminal complaint with local law enforcement.
+Students and employees are encouraged to report sexual assault and relationship violence not only to a Title IX Coordinator/Deputy Coordinator, or the Office of Public Safety, but also to local law enforcement authorities.
+The Office of Public Safety and/or the VASE Coordinator will assist anyone wishing to file a criminal complaint with local law enforcement.
 Students and employees do not need to file a criminal complaint in order to initiate disciplinary proceedings with the College, and the College may find an accused person responsible for violating the Sexual Misconduct or Relationship Violence Policy regardless of the status or outcome of criminal proceedings, if any.

 Learn more about reporting to the police here.